acm-uiuc/til/_til/git/list-different-commits-between-two-branches.md

+---
-# List Different Commits Between Two Branches
+title: List Different Commits Between Two Branches
+category: git
+---

 There are times when I want to get a sense of the difference between two branches.
 I don't want to look at the actual diff though, I just want to see